ben854719/ben854719.github.io/README.md

 Hackathon 2025 (AI Thinker Ottawa - Build  to Convert):

-Our team has launched a website that offers affordable meal plan subscriptions.
-We have also develop an Avatar Agentic AI where the user interacts with the LLM model by asking questions about the meal plans pricing in English or French.
+Our team has launched a website offering affordable meal plan subscriptions, supported by an Avatar Agentic AI that allows users to ask questions about the price of the meals in English or French.

 ## Contact Information